George Floyd death: Ex-Minneapolis police officer Derek Chauvin posts $1M bail, released from jail

 The Hennepin County Sheriff’s Office posted a notice of release indicating Chauvin paid a $1 million bond and was required by law to show in court on March 8, 2021, at 9 a.m.
 A court document signed by A-Affordable Bail Bonds of Brainerd, Minn., also showed Chauvin paid the non-cash bond on Wednesday.

-Meanwhile, a large mural dedicated to George Floyd in Minneapolis has been defaced again Wednesday.
+Meanwhile, a large mural dedicated to George Floyd in Minneapolis was defaced again Wednesday.

 Surveillance video from Cup Foods shows a man wearing a face mask over a ski mask walk up to the mural and spray red paint on it about 4 a.m.
 Sunday, a store employee, T.J.
 Abumayyaleh, told the Minneapolis Star Tribune.
 It was defaced once before in August.